 - Supporting documents must be uploaded in PDF format and must not exceed 2 MB.
 The following instructions can assist you: Converting documents to PDF

-- Please carefully check your application before you submit it.
-Once your application has been submitted, there will be no further correspondence or opportunity to replace or revise the documents.
+- Carefully check your application before you submit it.
+Once your application has been submitted, there will be no further opportunity to replace or revise the documents.

-- Only the applicants who have been admitted to proceed into the next round will be notified.
+- ONLY applicants who have been admitted to proceed into the next round will be notified.
 This decision is final and not subject to discussion and/or correspondence.

 Step 1: Check Eligibility